 We present an edited transcript of the full interview below.

-Loz: I wrote about these NDB guys a couple of weeks ago and they're claiming to have a nuclear diamond C-14 battery.
-They believe that theirs will eventually power electric cars and smartphones and all sorts of things, and we had a lot of pushback on that article as I'm sure you can imagine.
-I thought seeing as this technology came out of Bristol originally, I should reach out to you guys to ask what your thoughts are on what this stuff is capable of, how it works, what the limiting factors might be and a realistic expectation for where this might go commercially.
+Loz: I thought I should reach out to you guys to ask what your thoughts are on what these devices are are capable of, how it works, what the limiting factors might be and a realistic expectation for where this might go commercially.

 But we're still very excited for a number of reasons.
 You mentioned the University of Bristol, and the University developed the patent which allows for the implantation or infusion of radionuclides into a diamond material.
 This is a game-changer for one reason specifically: up until now, betavoltaics have always relied upon a discrete radioactive source and harvesting capability.
 The radioisotope has been separate from the harvesting mechanism over there.

 Even if you put them right next to one another, as the Russians did with the nickel-63, you still had a minor gap in between.
 And that gap, considering the extraordinarily short distance that beta particles can travel, gives you a huge drop in efficiency.

 So you have several choices.
 You can go with a much stronger isotope source, which of course obviates the ability of humans to use them unless they're very well trained and it's a highly regulated environment.
 Or, and this is what we hit upon – and it was almost accidental – you can incorporate the radioisotope directly into the harvesting mechanism.
 That's what we've done, and that's what we've patented.
 We've had that patent published.